810 Squadron Parent Handbook

 Supporting and encouraging your child is an important aspect of your role in the program.
 We ask that you encourage attendance and that you foster positive attitudes toward cadet activities, including fundraising.
 At the same time, it is important to monitor your child’s participation in cadet activities to gauge the effect on schoolwork and family time.

-In order for you to stay informed we encourage you to check the www.810air.ca website regularly and to attend the parents meetings throughout the year.
-This is an opportunity for the sponsoring committee and the Squadron staff to provide valuable information and to address any questions you have.
+In order for you to stay informed we encourage you to check the www.810air.ca website regularly and to attend the parent meetings throughout the year.
+This is an opportunity for the sponsoring committee and the Squadron staff to provide valuable information and address any questions you have.

 Keep in mind that the responsibility rests on your child to keep informed of the activities at the cadet unit.
 Every cadet should have the telephone number of the cadet in charge of their flight.